rupeshkaslay/8-bit-computer-on-breadboard/README.md

 ![Manual Switch-board](https://github.com/rupeshkaslay/8-bit-computer-on-breadboard/blob/main/images/ManualSwitchBoard.JPG)

 If you switch to **Manual** switch, you can set any signal using the switchboard and redirect the operation of the CPU

+## Instruction Format and implementation
+The 8-bit instructions are divided in to 2 parts.
+The lower 4 bits (LSN = Least Significant Nibble) contain the memory address for instructions that reference memory and the higher 4 bits (MSN = Most Significant Nibble) contain the code of the instruction to be executed.

+An instruction can take up to 8 cycles to execute.
+These instruction cycles are counted by a 3 bit counter.

+The 4 bits of the MSN and the 3 bits of the counter together form the 7 bit micro-code/instruction.
+The internal signals/flags that are needed to implement the micro-code are stored in the Decoder ROM and these signals/flags are read from the Decoder ROM by using the 7 bits of the micro-code as its address bits.

 ## Instruction Set
 Instruction | Explanation